-If you like your adventure mixed with a bit of high octane, there are motocross tracks open to the public with several events throughout the racing season; a 4×4 mud racing track which holds the very popular Mudfling weekend every summer and snowmobiling on world class trails in the winter.
+If you like your adventure mixed with a bit of high octane, there are motocross tracks open to the public with several events throughout the racing season; a 4×4 mud racing track which holds the very popular Mudfling weekend every summer and snowmobiling on world-class trails in the winter.

 For those who prefer a more quiet approach to their adventure, there are a wide variety of mountain biking trails for all skill levels, horse riding trails and snowshoe trails in the winter.
-The lakes around Charleson provide some of the fishing and canoeing opportunities this area is famous for and is the site of canoe racing event every Canada Day.
+The lakes around Charleson provide some of the fishing and canoeing opportunities this area is famous for and is the site of canoe racing events every Canada Day.

 Take a look through our website to get an idea of what the Charleson Recreation Area has to offer and then start planning your next outdoor adventure to Atikokan!

 Atikokan Sno-Ho Club: The Atikokan Sno-Ho Snowmobile Club has been maintaining trails in the Atikokan area for over 40 years.
-This volunteer organization is responsible for almost 500 kilometers of trail including a section of the Provincial A Trail.
+This volunteer organization is responsible for almost 500 kilometres of trail including a section of the Provincial A Trail.
 The Sno-Ho holds many events during the year for its 200 club members.
 Member benefits include organized trail rides, poker derbies, potluck suppers and periodic newsletters.

 Atikokan Mudslingers: The Atikokan Mudslingers are a group of avid 4×4 drivers that love to get out and have fun in the mud.
-This is a family oriented club and all are welcome!
+This is a family-oriented club and all are welcome!
 Every year the club hosts an Annual 4×4 Mudfling.
 This is held on the 2nd weekend in August.

 There are food booths, beer gardens and fun for the whole family.
 The race classes that are able to compete in include: Stock, Pro-Stock, Modified & Open categories.
 If you think your truck has what it takes to make it through our mud, put your tires to the track and find out.